leejaeyong7/instant-ngp/README.md

 ## Original License and Citation
+Majority of the codebase listed here are using original Instant-NGP code.
 Please cite the original Instant-NGP paper and the PPNG for use of this work

 ```bibtex